'Identity Capital': Are We Being Scammed Into Selling Ourselves?

 ”

 However, society’s tendency to commodify everything – even our personalities – has meant the term has been met with some backlash.
-Capitalism and productivity-chasing has seeped so far into our personal lives that liking stuff and doing things for the sake of enjoying our lives is no longer enough – instead we must harness our existence in the hope of appealing to employers.
+Capitalism and productivity-chasing have seeped so far into our personal lives that liking stuff and doing things for the sake of enjoying our lives are no longer enough – instead, we must harness our existence in the hope of appealing to employers.

 Advertisement